 Thomas Kavoo

-I hold an MSc in Water Engineering from the Pan African University Institute of Water and Energy Sciences (PAUWES).
-My coursework and research focused on hydrology, climate science, and natural resource management.
-My undergraduate degree in Earth Science from Maseno University with a major in Hydrology and Water Resources management, with a strong emphasis on Geoscience, natural resources management, conservation, hydrology, and information technology in both coursework and research.
+I hold an MSc in Water Engineering from the Pan African University Institute of Water and Energy Sciences (PAUWES), where I specialized in hydrology, climate science, and natural resource management.
+My undergraduate training in Earth Science at Maseno University emphasized hydrology and water resources, supported by a strong foundation in geoscience and environmental management.